streamx-co/try.elinq/docs/SqlServerTutorial/Select.md

 ```cs --project ../../SqlServerTutorial/SqlServerTutorial.csproj --source-file ../../SqlServerTutorial/Basic/Select.cs --region A
 ```

 Another option is to use LINQ for the anonymous top level projection.
-See how easy is to mix XLINQ and LINQ:
+See how easy is to mix ELINQ and LINQ:

 ```cs --project ../../SqlServerTutorial/SqlServerTutorial.csproj --source-file ../../SqlServerTutorial/Basic/Select.cs --region A_1
 ```